Top Wisconsin Republican wants to put abortion laws on a future ballot

 Marquette University Law School polls conducted since the Supreme Court overturned Roe v.
 Wade have shown that a majority of Wisconsin residents opposed that ruling and support legalized abortion.

-However, Evers is unlikely to go along with Vos' proposal.
-The governor has vowed to veto any abortion legislation that would create stricter laws than existed under Roe, which only allowed states to regulate abortion after the point of fetal viability, which is typically considered to be 24-28 weeks along.
+Evers has repeatedly vowed to veto any abortion legislation that would create stricter laws than existed under Roe, which only allowed states to ban abortion after the point of fetal viability.
+Doctors and researchers generally consider that point to be around the 23rd or 24th week of pregnancy.

+“The bottom line for me is this: Wisconsinites should be able to make their own reproductive healthcare decisions without interference from politicians who don’t know anything about their lives, their family, or their circumstances,” Evers said Thursday.

+Julaine Appling, president of Wisconsin Family Action, a prominent anti-abortion lobbying group, also spoke against Vos’ plan on Thursday.
+She called it “ill-advised” and “premature” given that the pending appeal in the abortion lawsuit could result in a more favorable outcome for conservatives.

 Vos isn't the first Wisconsin Republican to call for a ballot question on abortion laws.
 U.S. Sen. Ron Johnson has repeatedly pushed for a referendum to determine when voters believe abortion should be banned, saying he thinks most people would not support allowing the procedure after the 12th week of pregnancy.

-Note: This story was first published on Dec.
-21. It was updated on Dec.
-22 to correct that Roe v.
-Wade didn’t only allow states to regulate abortion after the point of fetal viability.
-It allowed states to regulate abortion before that point under certain circumstances.